cisco/ChezScheme/IMPLEMENTATION.md

 inlines its implementation.
 The `#2%` prefix instructs the compiler to inline the safe implementation of `set-car!`, which checks whether its first argument is a pair.
-Look for `define-inline 2 set-car!` in "cpnanopass.ss" for that part of the compiler.
+Look for `define-inline 2 set-car!` in "cpprim.ss" for that part of the compiler.
 The content of "prims.ss" is compiled in unsafe mode, so that's why safe mode needs to be selected explicitly when needed.

 What if the argument to `set-car!` is not a pair?
-The implementation of inline `set-car!` in "cpnanopass.ss" includes
+The implementation of inline `set-car!` in "cpprim.ss" includes

 ```scheme
 (build-libcall #t src sexpr set-car! e-pair e-new)